Head to Head Review: Virgin Orbit (VORB) versus Its Rivals

-Virgin Orbit (NASDAQ:VORB – Get Rating) is one of 17 public companies in the “Search & navigation equipment” industry, but how does it compare to its peers?
-We will compare Virgin Orbit to similar businesses based on the strength of its earnings, valuation, institutional ownership, analyst recommendations, dividends, profitability and risk.
+Virgin Orbit (NASDAQ:VORB – Get Rating) is one of 17 publicly-traded companies in the “Search & navigation equipment” industry, but how does it weigh in compared to its rivals?
+We will compare Virgin Orbit to similar businesses based on the strength of its profitability, risk, institutional ownership, analyst recommendations, valuation, dividends and earnings.

-11.4% of Virgin Orbit shares are held by institutional investors.
-Comparatively, 60.4% of shares of all “Search & navigation equipment” companies are held by institutional investors.
-5.0% of Virgin Orbit shares are held by insiders.
-Comparatively, 10.3% of shares of all “Search & navigation equipment” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+11.4% of Virgin Orbit shares are owned by institutional investors.
+Comparatively, 60.4% of shares of all “Search & navigation equipment” companies are owned by institutional investors.
+5.0% of Virgin Orbit shares are owned by insiders.
+Comparatively, 10.3% of shares of all “Search & navigation equipment” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Virgin Orbit and its peers’ net margins, return on equity and return on assets.

 Earnings & Valuation